-In some states, a debt collector may be able to garnish your bank account or wages.
+Answer: Yes, in some states, a debt collector may be able to garnish your bank account or wages.
 If certain federal benefits are directly deposited into your bank account, there are additional protections under federal law for some of the funds in your account.

 It's a good idea to seek legal advice if your wages are garnished or funds are frozen or removed from your bank account.
 There may also be legal aid offices or legal clinics in your area that will offer their services for free if you meet their criteria.
 Servicemembers should consult their local JAG office.

 If you're having problems paying a debt, don't wait.
 You may want to consult a credit counselor before a debt collector takes an action like suing you.
 Credit counselors are organizations that can advise you on managing your money and debts, help you develop a budget, and usually offer free educational materials and workshops.
 Credit counselors are usually non-profit organizations.